Skip to Main Content

 Evaluating Generative AI

 Whilst Gen AI can be a useful tool to support your studies, it is not without limitations.
-There are many types of Gen AI and each comes with it's own advantages and disadvantages.
+There are many types of Gen AI and each comes with its own advantages and disadvantages.
 Gen AI is a tool like any other, it is important to select the right tool for the job.
 By evaluating the outputs produced you can identify inaccuracies, misinformation, disinformation, and bias.

 Before you begin: